Invicti/ghosty/README.md

 Or try Ghosty:

-Ghosty is "Instant independant deployement of professional free expression".
+Ghosty is "Instant deployment for free expression" in the comfort of your own or office.

 Ghostly will produce a sharable web URL for people to read your blog or even own their own blog.